-The following is a description of appearance that is NEVER acceptable at Pierce Mortuary Colleges:
+The following is a description of appearance that is NEVER acceptable at Gupton-Jones College:

 - 1. Attire with anything derogatory, controversial, or vulgar thereon.
 Reference, whether in the form of text or pictures to alcohol, drugs, or sex.
-Suggestive, startling, unusual, or immodest (e.g. too much cleavage, skin, or see through) attire of ANY sort. - 2.
-Any pants less than ankle-length.
-(NO SHORTS or CAPRIS) - 3.
-Fleece suits, jogging outfits, leggings, spandex or athletic clothing. - 4.
-Body or muscle shirts, tank tops, halter tops, etc. Any shirt or blouse that allows for bare midriff or is sleeveless. - 5.
-House shoes, house slippers, or flip flops. - 6.
-Clothing with tears, rips, or holes, including jeans. - 7.
-Sunglasses worn inside the building. - 8.
-Hairstyles and hair colors of a non-conservative nature.
+Suggestive, startling, unusual, or immodest attire of ANY sort - 2.
+Any pants less than ankle-length (NO SHORTS or CAPRIS) jeans, sweatpants, exercise pants, shorts, bib overalls, leggings, athletic clothing and any spandex or other form-fitting pants such as people wear for exercise or biking

+- 3. Body or muscle shirts, tank tops, halter tops, etc. Any shirt or blouse that allows for bare midriff or is sleeveless - 4.
+House shoes, house slippers, athletic shoes, tennis shoes, sandals without heels, or flip flops - 5.
+Clothing with tears, rips, or holes, including jeans - 6.
+Sunglasses worn inside the building - 7.
+Hairstyles and hair colors of a non-conservative nature - 8.
+Mini-skirts, skorts, sun dresses, beach dresses, and spaghetti-strap dresses - 9.
+Tank tops; midriff tops; shirts with potentially offensive words, terms, logos, pictures, cartoons, or slogans; halter-tops; tops with bare shoulders or plunging necklines; golf-type shirts; collarless or banded collar shirts; sweatshirts; and t-shirts

 Please note: Faculty and staff, as well as your fellow students, notice your appearance and compliance with the dress code throughout the entire year.
-One's ability to use the college as a reference in the years to come may be hindered by appearance and personal hygiene which does not comply with school policy.
+One's ability to use the college as a reference in the years to come may be hindered by appearance and personal hygiene which does not comply with school policy